oracle/bots-node-sdk/CUSTOM_COMPONENT.md

 The `invoke` method contains all the logic.
 In this method you can read and write skill context variables, create conversation messages, set state transitions, make REST calls, and more.

-The first argument of the `invoke` method is the `context` object.
+The argument of the `invoke` method is the `context` object.
 This object references the [CustomComponentContext](https://oracle.github.io/bots-node-sdk/CustomComponentContext.html), which provides access to many convenience methods to create your logic.

 More information about creating conversation messages to send to the skill user can be found [here](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_MODEL.md).